A young man wearing a blue backpack hiking through hills

 Which are the direct and indirect object pronouns?

-Together, the direct object pronouns and indirect object pronouns are me, te, nos, os, lo, la, los, las, le, and les.
+Together, the and are me, te, nos, os, lo, la, los, las, le, and les.
 These pronouns are used to replace direct and indirect objects.
 For example:

 Pronoun Type